 The final three months of your course will be focused on writing the final assessment piece, a 15,000-word dissertation.
 Across the two semesters, students participate in a series of skills workshops designed to help prepare for the dissertation element.
 Student dissertations will be supervised by members of the teaching staff who will advise on the choice of subject and provide guidance throughout the research process.
 The completed dissertation must be submitted by a date specified in August.

-Students may also apply to attend a three-week summer school as part of an exchange programme with the École du Louvre in Paris, in which case they write an associated assignment alongside a correspondingly shorter dissertation.
-A fee of around £500 applies and students are also expected to arrange and pay for their own travel and accommodation.
+Students may also apply to attend a three-week summer school as part of an exchange programme with the École du Louvre in Paris, in which case they write a correspondingly shorter dissertation.
+Students are expected to arrange and pay for their own travel and accommodation.

 If students choose not to complete the dissertation requirement for the MLitt, there are exit awards available that allow suitably qualified candidates to receive a Postgraduate Diploma.
-By choosing an exit award, you will finish your degree at the end of the second semester of study and receive a PGDip instead of an MLitt.
+By choosing an exit award, you will finish your degree at the end of the second semester of study and, assuming you have attained appropriate grades, receive a PGDip instead of an MLitt.